Research Group: Registry Studies and Clinical Trials II

 The primary endpoints of most studies in leukemia research are time-dependent variables.
 For this reason our research team closely monitors the developments of new methods for the survival analysis of overall survival time, specifically those that account for adjustments for competing risks.
 As a result our group has authored several publications on the Cox-Cure model, the Fine-Gray model, the modeling of multiple stages, the analysis of left truncated data, and relative survival probabilities.

-Currently ongoing studies Projects, launched since 2012
+Currently ongoing studies and projects

-- Endure Study: Efficacy and safety of pegylated proline interferon alpha 2b (AOP2014) in maintaining deep molecular remissions in patients with chronic myeloid leukemia (CML) who discontinue ABL-kinase inhibitor therapy - a randomized phase II, multicenter trial with post-study follow-up
+• ENDURE study: A prospective, randomized, open-labelled for investigating the efficacy and safety of pegylated proline interferon alpha 2b (AOP2014) in maintaining deep molecular remissions in patients with CML who discontinue ABL-kinase inhibitor therapy - a randomized phase II, multicentre trial with post-study follow-up.

-- Fr1Da Study: A Prospective, randomized study to investigate the oral administration of insulin as a secondary prevention for patients with type 1 diabetes
+• Fr1Da study: A Prospective, randomized study to investigate the oral administration of insulin as a secondary prevention for patients with type 1 diabetes.